kolkhis/tech-notes/hashicorp/terraform/proxmox-terraform.md

 2. `pm_user`: The Proxmox user
 2. `pm_password`: The Proxmox user's password

-!!! note "Setting user and password as environment vars"
+!!! note "Setting user and password as environment variables"

     The `user` and `password` can be left out of the `provider` definition as long as these are set as environment variables: